Computational and Algorithmic Thinking

 Question and Answer Format

-6 multiple-choice, 3 x 3-part integer questions
+6 multiple-choice, 3 x 3 integer questions

 Delivery